How a group of MOMs stepped up to care for their neighbors.

 Around the world, people from every walk of life have been coming up with creative ways to help those affected by the coronavirus pandemic.

-Teachers’ parades are popping up where school teachers in their cars (and sometimes fire trucks) drive past their student’s homes waving flags, flashing lights and honking horns.
+where school teachers in their cars (and sometimes fire trucks) drive past their student’s homes waving flags, flashing lights and honking horns.

 But beneath the headlines are countless stories of ordinary citizens doing extraordinary things for their communities.

 For example, in the rolling hills of the New York City suburb of Tappan, a small group of women has organized to provide for the essential needs of the community in which they live … not something considered necessarily newsworthy.

 Inspired by the mask-making Dominican Sisters of Summit, eight women from Our Lady of the Sacred Heart Parish in Tappan, New York, wasted no time brainstorming how they could help.
 They began by forming a team of sewers, cutters, and delivery to create masks.
 They’ve provided hundreds of masks to a variety of groups and individuals, including The Dominican Sisters of Blauvelt and the workers at Dominican College, The Daughters of Saint Ann, nurses from the Bronx, and members of the community.

 They created a fundraiser to raise money to purchase grocery cards to distribute to those who were caught by the sudden contraction of jobs that overtook the region in the lockdown.

 “Truly, we are put on this earth to live in service, to take care of each other … I got nervous at first at the thought ‘I don’t know how to do this!’ … it’s so small in the scheme of things.
 But if I can’t take care of someone, I can help this way.” stated Amy Bianco, sewing chief for the initiative.